|

 4.3: Raman Spectroscopy - Chemistry LibreTexts

-What is Raman Spectroscopy Raman spectroscopy is a powerful tool for determining chemical species.
+Raman spectroscopy is a powerful tool for determining chemical species.
 As with other spectroscopic techniques, Raman spectroscopy detects certain interactions of light with matter.
-In particular, this technique exploits the existence of Stokes and Anti-Stokes scattering to examine molecular structure.
-When radiation in the near infrared (NIR) or visible range ...

 What Is Raman Spectroscopy and How Does It Work?